A paper by DXC Leading Edge

 Business chiefs must be prepared to segue from a relentless focus on value to the championing of values.

-ESG is the vehicle that will drive organisations to achieve (truly) sustainable sustainability, requiring them to oversee a data-driven and platform approach to address near-term challenges of compliance and reporting carbon emissions across supply chains.
-More challenging will be the job of helping an organisation’s leadership reimagine and steer their business in the context of the circular paradigm to support ESG goals.
-Only in this way will organisations make the necessary adjustments to build and navigate new ecosystems, maximising opportunities responsibly while preparing for future shocks.
+ESG is the vehicle that will drive organizations to achieve (truly) sustainable sustainability, requiring them to oversee a data-driven and platform approach to address near-term challenges of compliance and reporting carbon emissions across supply chains.
+More challenging will be the job of helping an organization’s leadership reimagine and steer their business in the context of the circular paradigm to support ESG goals.
+Only in this way will organizations make the necessary adjustments to build and navigate new ecosystems, maximizing opportunities responsibly while preparing for future shocks.

-DXC Technology believes that digitising the circular economy is the only reliable route to achieve net zero and that mastery of data and platforms enables the necessary play in ecosystems of intangible assets.
+DXC Technology believes that digitizing the circular economy is the only reliable route to achieve net zero and that mastery of data and platforms enables the necessary play in ecosystems of intangible assets.

 If any evidence were needed, the stock market tells the story.
 Shares in intangible assets — intellectual copyrights, patents and trademarks, including big tech — have outperformed the old industrial shares, a trend hastened by the pandemic.
 Between 1995 and 2015, the share of intangible asset market value increased from 68% to 84%, analysts Ocean Tomo found.
 COVID-19 accelerated the trend, with intangible assets now accounting for 90% of the S&P 500 market value.